History

 Vescovado and the Later Phases

-Evidence of occupation around Poggio Civitate has long suggested communities on hills such as Vescovado di Murlo, Lupompesi, Murlo, Castelnuovo Tancredi and Montepescini.
+Evidence of occupation around Poggio Civitate has long suggested subsidiary communities were located on surrounding hilltops, such as those of Vescovado di Murlo, Lupompesi, Murlo, Castelnuovo Tancredi and Montepescini.
 Chamber tombs dating from the fourth to third centuries were found in Vescovado di Murlo in 1960 and a ceramic kiln Hellenistic in date was discovered during road construction in 1970.
 In 2006, excavators were given permission to further explore the area around the Hellenistic kiln.
-This work revealed traces of domestic architecture contemporary with the kilns as well as sporadic evidence of occupation contemporary with the at least the Archaic phase of occupation of Poggio Civitate.
+This work revealed traces of domestic architecture contemporary with the kiln, as well as sporadic evidence of occupation contemporary with the Archaic phase of occupation of Poggio Civitate.

-This evidence suggests that not only did ancient occupation of the region continue after the final destruction of Poggio Civitate, but also that the monumental buildings of the site did not stand in isolation.
+This evidence suggests that ancient occupation of the region not only continued after the final destruction of Poggio Civitate, but also that the monumental buildings of the site did not stand in isolation.
 Rather, they can be considered a nucleus of a broader community, with the elites of Poggio Civitate at the center of a dispersed population clustered around the hill.